Ted Noffs Foundation

 The Ted Noffs Foundation is a charitable organisation located in Randwick, New South Wales, Australia.
-Founded as the Wayside Foundation in 1971 in Sydney by the Reverend Ted Noffs and his wife, Margaret, it now provides significant drug and alcohol services for young people in Australia.
+Founded as the Wayside Foundation in 1971 in Sydney by the Reverend Ted Noffs and his wife, Margaret, which provides drug and alcohol services for young people in Australia.

-It is specialized for a broad range of initiatives, including two residential treatment centres for adolescents with drug and alcohol problems, adolescent life management, continuing care, family and adolescent counselling, Indigenous Australians-specific counselling, an early intervention/educational project, and a number of social enterprises including "op shops".
+It offers initiatives such as two residential treatment centres for adolescents with drug and alcohol problems, adolescent life management, continuing care, family and adolescent counselling, Indigenous Australians-specific counselling, an early intervention/educational project, and a number of social enterprises including "op shops".

 History

 The organisation was born out of its predecessor, The Wayside Foundation, which was established by the Reverend Ted Noffs in 1971 and renamed The Ted Noffs Foundation in 1992 to recognise the work of its founder.
 As early as 1969 Noffs had written, 'To the traditional hazards that adolescents have to face … separation from the family unit, finding a job, seeking a new area of accommodation, finding meaning and purpose in life, there must be added the new one of overcoming the trauma of exposure to drugs.'
 Since that time the organisation has expanded considerably, establishing a leading role in drug and alcohol services in Australia.